Updated April 1, 2026

 What is RV Insurance?

 RV insurance is similar to car insurance – after all, it is a vehicle too!
 But RVs come with unique risks and require a specialized policy to address them.
-Some differences include:
+One key difference is how liability works when your RV is parked.
+Unlike a car, an RV often becomes a temporary living space at campgrounds or parks.
+This introduces risks similar to a home, which is where vacation liability coverage comes into play.

 - Size – a larger vehicle is more costly to replace and complex to operate